-Non-interest expenses, for the current quarter, increased by \$146 million, or 107%, to \$283 million from \$137 million, during the prior year quarter.
-The increase was due to customer bad debt expense incurred in connection with the sudden movement in the value of Swiss franc as described above in the "Executive Overview" section.
-Excluding the effects of this unusual loss, non-interest expense for the current quarter, increased by \$7 million, or 5%, to \$144 million from \$137 million, during the prior year quarter.
+Non-interest expenses, for the current quarter, decreased \$131 million, or 46%, to \$152 million, compared to the prior year quarter, mainly due to the non-recurrence of \$139 million in customer bad debt expense due to the Swiss franc event in the prior year quarter, as described above.
+As a percentage of total net revenues, non-interest expenses were 31% for the current quarter and 165% for the prior year quarter.

+Execution and Clearing

-Execution and Clearing.
-Execution and clearing expenses for the current quarter, increased \$1 million, or 2%, to \$55 million, as compared to the prior year quarter.
-The increase reflects higher futures trading volume tempered by lower overall trading volumes in options and stocks.
+Execution and clearing expenses, for the current quarter, increased \$7 million, or 13%, to \$62 million, compared to the prior year quarter, driven by higher trading volumes in futures and stocks in both the electronic brokerage and market making segments.

-Employee Compensation and Benefits.
-Employee compensation and benefits expenses, for the current quarter, increased by \$3 million to \$57 million, as compared to the prior year quarter, in line with a 7% increase in the number of employees to 962, as compared to 901 for the prior year quarter.
-Within the operating segments, we continued to add staff in electronic brokerage and reduce staff in market making.
+Employee Compensation and Benefits

+Employee compensation and benefits expenses, for the current quarter, increased \$1 million, or 2%, to \$58 million, compared to the prior year quarter, mainly due to a 16% increase in the number of employees to 1,114, compared to 962 for the prior year quarter.
+Within the operating business segments, we continued to add staff in electronic brokerage and reduce staff in market making.
 As we continue to grow, our focus on automation has allowed us to maintain a relatively small staff.
-As a percentage of total net revenues, employee compensation and benefits expenses were 33% for the current quarter and 15% for the prior year quarter.
+As a percentage of total net revenues, employee compensation and benefits expenses were 12% for the current quarter and 33% for the prior year quarter.

+General and Administrative

-General and Administrative.
-General and administrative expenses, for the current quarter, increased \$4 million to \$16 million, as compared to the prior year quarter due to increases in other administrative and advertising expense.
+General and administrative expenses, for the current quarter, decreased \$3 million, or 19%, to \$13 million, compared to the prior year quarter, mainly due to reductions in legal expenses and advertising fees.
+As a percentage of total net revenues, general and administrative expenses were 3% for the current quarter and 9% for the prior year quarter.

+Customer Bad Debt

-Customer Bad Debt.
-The increase in customer bad debt was due to unsecured customer losses of \$139 million caused by the sudden move in the value of the Swiss franc, as described above in the "Executive Overview" section.
+Customer bad debt expense, for the current quarter, decreased \$139 million, compared to the prior year quarter, primarily due to the non-recurrence of unsecured customer losses of \$139 million caused by the sudden move in the value of the Swiss franc in the prior year" quarter as described above in the "Financial Overview" section.

-Our operating results, excluding the effects of our currency diversification strategy and the Swiss franc related customer losses, as compared the prior year quarter on the same basis were as follows: Net revenues were \$341 million, up 2%; non-interest expenses were \$144 million, up 5%; income before income taxes was \$197 million, up 0.5%; and pre-tax profit margin was 58% down from 59%.
+Our operating results, for the current quarter, excluding the effects of our currency diversification strategy and the mark-to-market gains from our U.S. government securities portfolio, and the Swiss franc related customer losses from the prior year quarter were as follows: net revenues were \$368 million, up 12%; non-interest expenses were \$152 million, up 6%; income before income taxes was \$216 million, up 17%; and pre-tax profit margin increased to 59% for the current year quarter compared to 56% for the prior year quarter.